Explaining printed Freepost envelopes from the Royal Mail in 2026

 How long does 2nd Class Post Take in the UK?

-Second Class Post with the Royal Mail should be delivered to you in 3-4 days within the UK and Northern Ireland.
+2nd Class Post with the Royal Mail should be delivered to you in 3-4 days within the UK and Northern Ireland.
+There are NO WEEKEND Deliveries for 2nd Class Post any more.

 Off-shore islands including the Scottish Highlands can take an extra two days.